 1. What type of boat will I be sailing on?

-You will be sailing on our beautiful Leopard 47' cruising catamaran, "Southern Star" located in Gulf Breeze, Florida.
+If you are taking the ASA 101-104 classes, or taking one of our 3 hour Leisure Lessons, you'll be sailing on a Hunter 38, "Sea Gypsy", a wheel steered monohull located on Pensacola Beach.
+If you are on a Luxury Charter or taking the ASA 114 class, you'll be sailing on our beautiful Leopard 47' cruising catamaran, "Southern Star" located in Gulf Breeze, Florida.
 She is wheel steered and rigged with a roller furling jib and a mainsail with two reef points.
 When under power, she uses two inboard diesel engines.
 Southern Star was designed and created with space, comfort, speed, and ease of sailing in mind, offering an exciting and comfortable sailing experience.
 The interior offers comfortable seating areas and a full private bathroom.

 2. What should I bring/wear?

 Wear whatever you feel comfortable in and bring along a swimsuit if you'd like to swim.
 Flip flops, sandals or sneakers are totally acceptable footwear, and barefoot is good, too.
 Also bring sunscreen, sunglasses, hat, towel, and camera.
 We provide water and ice and small snacks, but if you'd like to bring a cooler full of your favorites please feel free to do so.
 And if you are interested in us providing a catering package for that special event, please let us know.

 3. Do you have a minimum age requirement for children?